 Thanks to almost five hundred people who read my second blog in this mini-series of posts about my WIP.
 That's a new record for a blog post about Half-Truths!
 In this post, Julian Daventry (the ring leader for these posts) challenged me and my fellow bloggers with ten more thought-provoking questions.
+Click here for Part I in this series, and Part II.

 |George Snyder pointing out the "LS" (his grandfather's initials) |